 - Pupil progress meetings were held termly with line manager (HT) and the CT - Phonics with RWI continued along with the implementation of assessment which enabled identification of specific groups of children.
 Adults running phonics received training from phonics lead, who in turn received quality phonics support.
-RWI programme has had a huge impact in phonics with 97%, (a significant rise from 81% previous year).
-In EYFS 81% met EXS in Reading ELG (100% excluding EHCP).
-In Y2 70% met EXS in Reading. - English lead provided support where possible, mentoring, coaching and team-teaching colleagues with dedicated time provided for this.
-Writing scheme was utilised in LKS2 to provide scaffold for planning and writing.
-A new English lead took over and funding has enabled the lead to explore writing schemes used and support, coach, or mentor colleagues as required. - MNP was implemented for a second full academic year.
-This was supported by provision of CPD for staff through the Maths Hub, Sustaining Mastery Programme and also CPD led by Maths Lead, alongside coaching, or mentoring in delivery of Maths lessons. - Embedding Mastery attended and information shared with the rest of staff, including teaching and structure of MNP lesson, the use of the exploratory beginning and journalling along with the teaching of fluency, which was maintained again for a further year.
-Fluency is seen as a key element to maths and is being implemented daily. - CPD for MNP was shared amongst staff, through staff meetings and in observing Maths lessons for staff
+RWI programme has had a huge impact in phonics with 97% achieving their phonics.
+100% of PP pupils meet the level required in their phonics.
+In EYFS 79% met EXS in Reading ELG (100% excluding EHCP).
+In Y2 88% met EXS in Reading with 85% of PP meeting EXS - English lead provided support where possible, mentoring, coaching and team-teaching colleagues with dedicated time provided for this.
+The English lead also met as part of the Trust, along with other English leads, and this culminated in leading the way on an agreed set of TAF's for writing, within each year group which are now utilised across the Trust. - MNP was implemented for a fourth full academic year.
+This was supported by provision of CPD for staff through the Maths Hub, Sustaining Mastery Programme and also CPD led by the Maths Lead, alongside coaching, or mentoring in delivery of Maths lessons. - Sustaining for Mastery attended, and information shared with the rest of staff, including the importance of talk partners and oracy within the maths lesson, the use of the Explore section at the beginning and journalling. - CPD for MNP was shared amongst staff, through staff meetings and in observing Maths lessons for staff